HawaFallay/Homework_1/README.md

-# Homework_1
+# TITLE
-### By Hawa
-TITLE:
 Homework Assignment 1

-DESCRIPTION
+# DESCRIPTION
+This assignment was to learn about accesibility and leaving code cleaner than we found it.
+Adjustments and edits were made while maintaing the integrity of the code.
 Website for Digital Marketing company Horiseon.

-FRONT END
+# FRONT END TECHNOLOGIES USED
   HTML
   CSS
   JAVA

-  LINK:
+# LINK

 <link> https://hawafallay.github.io/Homework_1/ </link>

 SCREEN SHOTS: